altocodenl/tagaway/readme.md

 ### Todo beta

-- client: when on tag mode, make tags also be add tag
 - client: Import jump if, you can close the tab
 - client: select all after query bug